algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

 | Scope creep   | We might try to make the project too big which could lead to the project running out of time. |  We must plan our work by doing a breakdown of the different tasks in sub-tasks and estimate a specific time which will be dedicated to this sub-task realisation.|
 | Technical issues   | Assembly, which is the language used during this project, is part of a niche for development as only a few software developers are still using this low-level language.
 This explains why only a few people is our team already know how to code in depth with it.
 For this reason, many bugs or crashes could happen during the project realisation, mainly caused by memory leaks.| These unexpected behaviour must be found and patched as reliability and user friendliness are the key-points of a non-necessary software such as a video-game to keep users interested.
 However, patching behaviour issues might be challenging as we may encounter errors which have not been previously documented.|

-As Pac-Man is still under license, we had to take in consideration the fact that it could be an issue.
+As Pac-Man is still under license, we had to take into consideration the fact that it could be an issue.
 After asking the client, he told us this should not be an issue for several reasons.
 The first one is that as being an educational purpose project which will not be sold, it is allowed to use the sprites of the original game.
 Also, the owner of the copyright, Bandai Namco Entertainment Inc., is very unlikely to find this project, and if they sue us, it would be bad publicity and could discredit their image.

 ## Glossary